 Has Covid-19 and the related industry volatility affected attitudes to HSE in South East Asian O&G?

-Safety is paramount for a lot of oil companies – there’s no question, for them, of cutting back or putting cost ahead of safety.
+Falling Objects safety is paramount for a lot of oil companies – there’s no question, for them, of cutting back or putting cost ahead of safety.
 The industry is increasingly procuring advanced solutions at the best long-term cost.
 It’s important not to goldplate safety – at its core, Drops prevention must be affordable and practical.